trickstercache/trickster/docs/alb.md

       labels:
         region: us-east-1

-  # prom-alb-01 scatter/gathers to prom01a and prom01b and merges responses for the caller
+  # prom-alb-01 scatter/gathers to prom01a and prom01b and merges responses for the caller.
+  # Enforces a max 14-day time range limit on all incoming merge requests.
   prom-alb-01:
     provider: alb
+    max_query_range: 14d
     alb:
       mechanism: tsm # time series merge
       pool: